gvwilson/thirdbit/src/fiction/iffy/index.md

 You can stay up front from here—if I keep th' windows dark it oughta be safe enough."

-The highway rose more steeply as they got further from the ocean.
+The road rose more steeply as they got further from the ocean.
 Each time they crested a ridge, the next one was higher.
-The dark mass of the Vinson Massif lay against the horizon behind them.
+The dark mass of the Vinson Massif lay against the horizon ahead of them.
 Each time it came into sight Iffy thought of the ship that had run itself aground to make a breakwater for Halley.
-Thinking of Wales and the things he had said made her wonder if Aunt Naggie was aright and if Honesty would ever be derself again and what the voice in her head had meant by "binding agreement".
+Remembering Wales and the things he had said made her wonder if Aunt Naggie was aright and if Honesty would ever be derself again and what the voice in her head had meant by "binding agreement".

 As if that was a cue,
-a thought appeared in her head.
+a thought appeared out of nowhere.
 *«hostile entities
 distance one hundred thirteen kilometers velocity fifty-one meters per second